Appletri/restaurant-page/README.md

 - [Link to the Assignment](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/restaurant-page)

 ## About
-Designed a starbucks page with a home, menu, and rewards page.
+Designed a starbucks page with the focus on a home, menu, and rewards page.

-I wanted to try populating the menu page with many items in an easy way.
+The code was made easy for populating pages with content.
 The code for the menu items:
 ```
 function addIconLabel(parent, arrText, arrPic){